-Applicants will be placed on the waiting list according to SHA preference(s) and the date and time their complete application is received by the SHA.

-The SHA will assign families on the waiting list according to the bedroom size for which a family qualifies as established in its occupancy standards (see Chapter 5).
-Families may request to be placed on the waiting list for a unit size smaller than designated by the occupancy guidelines (as long as the unit is not overcrowded according to SHA standards and local codes).
+Applicants will be placed on the waiting list according to Spartanburg HousingSHAPHA preference(s) and the date and time their complete application is received by the Spartanburg HousingSHAPHA.
+Spartanburg Housing The SHAPHA will assign families on the waiting list according to the bedroom size for which a family qualifies as established in its occupancy standards (see Chapter 5).
+Families may request to be placed on the waiting list for a unit size smaller than designated by the occupancy guidelines (as long as the unit is not overcrowded according to Spartanburg Housing SHAPHA standards and local codes).
 However, in these cases, the family must agree not to request a transfer for two years after admission, unless they have a change in family size or composition.
 Placement on the waiting list does not indicate that the family is, in fact, eligible for admission.
-When the family is selected from the waiting list, the PHA will verify any preference(s) claimed and determine eligibility and suitability for admission to the program.
+When the family is selected from the waiting list, the PHA will verify any Formatted: Left

-PART II: MANAGING THE WAITING LIST

-The PHA must have policies regarding the type of waiting list it will utilize as well as the various aspects of organizing and managing how the waiting list of applicant families will be organized and managed.
-This includes opening the list to new applicants, closing the list to new applicants, policies on notifying the public of on the opening and closing of the waiting list openings and closings, to new applicants, updating waiting list information, purging the list of families that are no longer interested in or eligible for public housing, and conducting outreach to ensure a sufficient number of applicants.
+PART II: MANAGING THE WAITING LIST 4-II.A.
+OVERVIEW The PHA must have policies regarding the type of waiting list it will utilize as well as -how the waiting list will be organized and managed.
+This includes policies on notifying the public on the opening and closing of the waiting list to new applicants, updating waiting-listfamily information, purging the list of families that are no longer interested in or eligible for public housing, and conducting outreach to ensure a sufficient number of applicants.
 In addition, HUD imposes requirements on how the PHA may structure its waiting list and how families must be treated if they apply for public housing at a PHA that administers more than one assisted housing program.
 4-II.B.
-ORGANIZATION OF THE WAITING LIST

-The PHA's public housing waiting list must be organized in such a manner to allow the PHA to accurately identify and select families in the proper order, according to the admissions policies described in this ACOP.

-The waiting list will contain the following information for each applicant listed:

-Name and social security number of head of household

-Unit size required (number of family members)

-Amount and source of annual income

-Accessibility requirement, if any

-Date and time of application or application number

-Household type (family, elderly, disabled)

-Admission preference, if any

-Race and ethnicity of the head of household

-The specific site(s) selected (only if PHA offers site-based waiting lists)

-Applicants will be listed in sequence based upon:
+ORGANIZATION OF THE WAITING LIST The PHA's public housing waiting list must be organized in such a manner to allow the PHA to accurately identify and select families in the proper order, according to the admissions policies described in this ACOP.
+SHAPHASH Policy The waiting list will contain the following information for each applicant listed: Name and social security number of head of household Unit size required (number of family members) Amount and source of annual income Accessibility requirement, if any Date and time of application or application number Household type (family, elderly, disabled) Admission preference, if any Race and ethnicity of the head of household The specific site(s) selected (only if PHA offers site-based waiting lists) Applicants will be listed in sequence based upon: